kamyab9k/KamVision/README.md

 - **Flexibility for Complex Use Cases**: If you're building something beyond standard photo/video capture, like custom computer vision pipelines, augmented reality applications, or specialized imaging tools, Camera2's granular control is essential<br>

 **The 👎 of Camera2 api**:
-   - It is more complex and time consuming to implement but i've already done it for you ;)
+   - It is more complex and time-consuming to implement, but I've already done it for you ;)

 <br>